Stockton Workers Compensation Lawyer

 • Ignoring Deadlines: California law imposes strict time limits on various stages of the workers’ compensation process, and missing these deadlines could result in the forfeiture of your rights to benefits.

-What to Do If the Claim is Denied
+What to Do If the Claim is Denied?

 1. Review the Denial Letter: Sometimes, the denial is based on missing information or technicalities that can be resolved with additional documentation.